 Great Lakes Music Festival can be described as a musically-enriching weekend of concentrated music-making with instrumental, vocal, and piano enthusiasts grades 8-12.
 Experience the thrill of performing in a choir of both high school and university students while also participating in a focused track: band, string orchestra, piano, men’s chorus, or ladies’ chorus/tone chimes.
 You will not want to miss out on this amazing musical experience!

 Friday – Saturday

-- Please register using the online registration form.
+- Please register using the online registration form at the button above.
 Upon completion of the registration, you will be directed to a payment page.

 - Registrations will be processed after the payment is received.
 At that time, you will be given a password to the music page so you can download and start rehearsing.

 - To enable us to be as prepared as possible for the festival, participants should register no later than January 8.
 Participants may still register after January 8, but the fee increases $15 and roommate requests in dorms will not be honored.